Carers' guide to winter health and safety

-Make sure you are registered as a carer at your GP surgery!
-Do it today :)
+Make sure we are registered as a carer at our GP surgery.
+Do it today!

 3. Look after our minds

 Just as important as our physical health, is our emotional health.
-Lockdown, bad weather, anxiety over the virus, lack of support and so on, are making support for our emotional wellbeing of paramount importance.
+Bad weather, shorter days, lack of support and so on, are making support for our emotional wellbeing of paramount importance.